 Dispelling Estate Planning Misconceptions: A Guide for Legal Professionals

-Estate planning is a complex field, and it is rife with misconceptions that can affect both legal practitioners and clients.
-How can you address some of these common misconceptions?
+Estate planning is a nuanced field, often surrounded by misconceptions that impact both practitioners and clients.
+As legal professionals, how can you effectively address these common myths?

 Myth 1: "Estate Planning is Only for the Wealthy"